mariohenao/max-cli/project/README.md

 container_id=$(docker ps -qf "name=^max-service$")
 docker exec -it $container_id /bin/bash
 ```
-to execute the container and access de terminal inside the docker with the python project.
+to execute the container and access the terminal inside the docker with the python project.
 (The creation of the database can take arround 1 minute)

 Now, in this new terminal run:
 ```